Sidebar Site Navigation

 Often a special section of calculus is designated (in the semester class schedule posted by the Registrar) for students in a particular applied discipline.
 Please contact the individual instructor for clarification of the special emphasis and policies in this case.
 The following information is intended primarily for the other sections of calculus which are not so designated.

-During the Spring 2014 semester, common exams for the coordinated sections of calculus are scheduled for 5:15-7:00 pm on three Thursday evenings.
+Common exams for the coordinated sections of calculus are scheduled for 5:15-7:00 pm on three Thursday evenings.
 In the semester.
 For the dates and locations, please see the individual websites for Math 2200, Math 2205 and Math 2210.
 Please arrive with as few personal effects as possible--large backpacks are especially discouraged in this examination setting.
 Photo ID is required at all common exams--display your photo ID when submitting the exam to your proctor.

 Further questions may be directed to your individual instructor or to the course supervisor, Dr. Nathan Clements (firstname.lastname@example.org).